A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models

 \subsubsection{Semi-automatic Evaluation Metrics}

-When faced with more diverse tasks such as story generation and open-domain dialogue generation, the automatic evaluation methods turn out less ideal, because they can mainly evaluate the surface and simple similarity between the reference and target sentences.
-Humans can better distinguish a more diverse range of features, such as fluency and grammar, so that semi-automatic evaluation combines automatic and human-centric evaluation methods to make better use of the benchmarking datasets for these harder tasks in order to get more reliable evaluation results.
+When faced with more diverse tasks such as story generation and open-domain dialogue generation, the automatic evaluation methods turn out less ideal, because they can mainly evaluate the surface-level similarity between the reference and target sentences.
+Recognizing that humans can better distinguish a more diverse range of features, such as fluency and grammar, semi-automatic evaluation that combines automatic and human-centric evaluation methods has been developed, to get more reliable evaluation results.

 \citet{lowe2017towards} encode the context, the generated text, and a reference text into vectors (\textbf{c}, $\textbf{g}$, and \textbf{r}, respectively) using a hierarchical RNN encoder.
 Then the dot-product operation is adopted to transfer the vectors into a score ($score(\textbf{c},\textbf{r},\textbf{g})=(\textbf{c}^{T}M\textbf{g}+\textbf{r}^{T}N\textbf{g}-\alpha)/\beta$).
 Finally this score is made as close as possible to the human judged score.
 A model that uses human judgments as labels can ensure good consistency with human judgments, but sometimes it may be too conservative and lacks diversity due to the quality of human evaluators.